PeachedTea/LearningSwift-WeatherApp/README.md

 * Different background colors depending on the time of day
 * Weather Icon displayed dependent on weather data from API
 * Laying out additional weather information returned from the API call
+* Function to convert unix time to 24hr format (Needed to display sunrise/sunset time infomation from the API)